 One key area of investment that links upstream fossil fuel activities with the wider economy is infrastructure.
 Upstream energy and industrial infrastructure has particular relevance both to economic development and to a country's long-term exposure to carbon risks.
-It is also almost always a priority for developing countries when considering how best to invest fossil fuel revenues and the foreign credit that become available as fossil fuel development proceeds.
-Infrastructure choices play a key role in bringing fuels to export and domestic markets; but they are capital-intensive and last for decades.
+It is also almost always a priority for developing countries when considering how best to invest fossil fuel revenues and the foreign credit that may become available during a fossil fuel boom.
+101 Infrastructure choices play a key role in bringing fuels to export and domestic markets; but they are capital-intensive and last for decades.
 They also tend to promote a level of 'path-dependency' where there are plans to use fossil fuel production to support growing access to energy and industrial development (where the scale of the domestic market and price of production might realistically support this).